 The Ang Thong islands are less known and little bit less accessible islands.
 This is what makes them an undiscovered paradise!
 If you prefer avoiding crowds it is a perfect place for you!
 You can have beautiful white-sand beaches with amazing turquoise water just for yourself.
-Ang Thong National Park is the right choice if you want to avoid the tourist crowds.
+Ang Thong National Marine Park is the right choice if you love backpacking around Thailand and want to avoid the tourist crowds.

-Ang Thong National Park is located on the west coast of the Thai Gulf and east from the Koh Samui Island.
-Ang Thong NP consists of 42 limestone islands.
-The best time to visit Ang Thong is between February and August.
-Even offseason can be nice – you can experience some beautiful sunny days there.
+Ang Thong National Marine Park is located on the west coast of the Thai Gulf and east from the Koh Samui Island.
+Ang Thong National Park consists of 42 limestone islands.
+The best time to visit this Marine Park is between February and August.
+Even offseason can be nice – you can experience some nice weather and beautiful sunny days there.
 In the main season, there is a better chance to have nice weather (so important for your incredibly beautiful pictures).
-But as we said you can be lucky as we were – and we visited Ang Thong during the monsoon season.
+But as we said you can be lucky as we were – and we visited Ang Thong Marine Park during the monsoon season.

 Swimming with a Bioluminescent Plankton